DavidCalebChaparroOrozco/replit100daysofcode/README.md

 	* This course has taught you to squash bugs like a true programmer.
 Find the errors and start debugging like a pro!
 * Day 13 - Gradebook Builder
 	* Whether you are a teacher or student, you can compute grades and generate your own gradebook with this project.
+* Day 14 - Rock, Paper, Scissors
+	* Day 14!
+Now for the most epic of projects...a rock, paper, scissors game to share with the community.